morrelinko/angular.swiftsuggest/README.md

 `min-chars`: [optional] minimum number of characters before swiftsuggest start sending requests to your server for suggestions.

-`attr-input-placeholder`: [optional] Sets desired text as placeholder into the input element of autocomplete directive.
-By default it's "start typing..."
+`attr-input-placeholder`: [optional] Sets desired text as placeholder into the swiftsuggest input element.

 #### Example